minji-mia/JPMorgan-Chase-Virtual-Internship/README.md

 # JPMorgan Chase Virtual Internship
-This program is provided by JPMorgan Chase.
+This program is provided by JPMorgan Chase & Co.

 It focuses on using pyhton, reactjs, typescript, nodejs to build a web applications to display data by implementing Perspective, an open-source tool created by JPMorgan Chase, for traders so that they can identify the best moment to sell and purchase their stocks.